International Programmes 2025/2026

 As Freiburg is an attractive city, finding a suitable and affordable place to live can take a little while.
 The University of Freiburg offers all newly enrolled international students the possibility to apply for student housing via the International Office.
 In addition to these dormitories, which are run by the Studierendenwerk Freiburg (www.swfr.de/en), several independent residence halls are listed on the university website (http://www.housing.uni-freiburg.de).
 The Studierendenwerk Freiburg and the International Office also offer a list of available private rooms.

-A one-day career development workshop takes place at the end of the programme.
+A one-day career development workshop specifically for MEG students takes place at the end of the third semester.

 Support for international students and doctoral candidates